 Basically, there are two main error recovery mechanisms: Automatic Repeat Request (ARQ) and Forward Error Correction (FEC).
-ARQ tries to retransmit the lost packets while

-FEC transmits some redundant data with the original ones.
+ARQ tries to retransmit the lost packets while FEC transmits some redundant data with the original ones.
 FEC is frequently used in wireless environments but it can not assure full reliability unless coupled with ARQ.
-The scheme combining ARQ with FEC is normally called Hybrid ARQ.
-In this paper, we propose an adaptive protocol capable of choosing either an ARQ or a hybrid ARQ error control protocol as a function of the QoS requirements of receivers as well as the wireless channel conditions.
+In this paper, we study the use of different error control protocols as a function of the QoS requirements of receivers as well as the wireless channel conditions.